jchristn/RestWrapper/README.md

 A simple C# class library to help simplify REST API requests and responses (RESTful HTTP and HTTPS)

-## New in v2.1.2
+## New in v2.1.3

-- Fix misnamed content-length parameter
+- Added RestRequest.Timeout parameter (in milliseconds)

 ## Test Apps